urriah/neural-network/README.md

 # neural-network
-A neural network from scratch.
+Neural network from scratch.

-Build a plain neural network in Python.
+A plain neural network in Python.